nvdb-vegdata/nvdbtransportportal/konsept5_network.md

 ### Elveg and Elveg 2.0

 Elveg has been the official route planning product since mid-1990's, although with several modifications.
-The format is [Norwegian SOSI](https://www.kartverket.no/en/geodataarbeid/SOSI-Standard-in-English/SOSI-Standard-in-English/).
+The format is [Norwegian SOSI](https://www.kartverket.no/en/geodataarbeid/standardisering/sosi-standarder2).
 Elveg is distributed through the Norwegian mapping authority [metadata and distribution portal](https://kartkatalog.geonorge.no/?text=elveg).

-From 2020, the major revised Elveg 2.0 can be downloaded as GML through the Norwegian mapping authority [metadata and distribution portal](https://kartkatalog.geonorge.no/?text=elveg).
-A test version of Elveg 2.0 can be downloaded from December 2020.
+Since 2020, the major revised Elveg 2.0 can be downloaded as GML through the Norwegian mapping authority [metadata and distribution portal](https://kartkatalog.geonorge.no/?text=elveg).

 ### Data for NVDB route planning application

-The Norwegian Road Administration willingly shares the road network data that we use in our own route planning application.
-For historical reasons, we've had to produce these data in both esri file geodatabase and spatiaLite formats.
-At some point, we will scrap support for the esri file geodatabase.
-There is some rather [crude and rudimentary documentation here](https://www.vegdata.no/2013/08/08/hvor-finner-jeg-vegnettsdata-til-navigasjon/).
+The Norwegian Road Administration willingly shares the road network data that we use in our own route planning applicationin spatiaLite formats.
+There is some rather [crude and rudimentary (and somewhat outdated) documentation here](https://www.vegdata.no/2013/08/08/hvor-finner-jeg-vegnettsdata-til-navigasjon/).

 Currently, we publish these data through two parallell channels:
   * The Norwegian Mapping authority [metadata and distribution channel](https://kartkatalog.geonorge.no/metadata?text=ruteplan)
   * Our [FTP server](ftp://vegvesen.hostedftp.com/~StatensVegvesen/vegnett/)

 We've had some minor quirks with the first one, as soon as we feel confident the quirks are gone for good we'll drop support for ftp.
+We also provide a [summary with tips and pitfals](https://github.com/LtGlahn/nvdbspeedlimit) for those particullary interested in this kind of data.

 # NVDB api links and link sequences

 In NVDB, the road network is defined through a combination of link sequences, links, nodes and ports.
 Not all of these details are relevant for every applications.
 The links alone are plenty for most, but not all use cases.
+And most routing applications build the network topology using nodes and links, and ignore the concept of "ports" entirely (the "ports" in NVDB is how links are connected to nodes).

 **Veglenkesekvens = Link sequence** are a-historic (i.e. never expire), and have a linear reference system that always starts at 0 and ends at 1.
 New link sequences are added as needed, but they never expire.